Table of Contents

 2. Failing to Explore Tax Advantages

 New parents may find the key to some tax savings right at the hospitals where their babies are born.
-When you apply for your baby's birth certificate at the hospital, you could also apply for his or her Social Security number, according to Kiplinger.
-Your child must have a Social Security number to be added as a dependent on your tax return.
+When you apply for your baby's birth certificate at the hospital, you could also apply for his or her Social Security number.2 Your child must have a Social Security number to be added as a dependent on your tax return.

 If applying at the hospital is not possible — maybe because you've adopted — you could apply for your child's Social Security number by providing Form SS-5 with proof of the child's age, identity and U.S. citizenship to the Social Security Administration.